Procedure Learning via Regularized Gromov-Wasserstein Optimal Transport: Abstract

 \section{Abstract}

-We study the problem of self-supervised procedure learning, which discovers key steps and establishes their order from a set of unlabeled procedural videos.
-Previous procedure learning methods typically learn frame-to-frame correspondences between videos before determining key steps and their order.
+We study self-supervised procedure learning, which discovers key steps and their order from a set of unlabeled videos.
+Previous methods typically learn frame-to-frame correspondences between videos before determining key steps and their order.
 However, their performance often suffers from order variations, background/redundant frames, and repeated actions.
-To overcome these challenges, we propose a self-supervised procedure learning framework, which utilizes a fused Gromov-Wasserstein optimal transport formulation with a structural prior for computing frame-to-frame mapping between videos.
-However, optimizing exclusively for the above temporal alignment term may lead to degenerate solutions, where all frames are mapped to a small cluster in the embedding space and hence every video is associated with only one key step.
-To address that limitation, we further integrate a contrastive regularization term, which maps different frames to different points in the embedding space, avoiding the collapse to trivial solutions.
-Finally, we conduct extensive experiments on large-scale egocentric (i.e., EgoProceL) and third-person (i.e., ProceL and CrossTask) benchmarks to demonstrate superior performance by our approach against previous methods, including OPEL which relies on a traditional Kantorovich optimal transport formulation with an optimality prior.
+To overcome these challenges, we propose a self-supervised framework, which utilizes a fused Gromov-Wasserstein optimal transport with a structural prior for frame-to-frame mapping.
+However, optimizing only for the above temporal alignment may lead to degenerate solutions, where all frames are mapped to a small cluster in the embedding space and thus every video is assigned to just one key step.
+To address that issue, we integrate a contrastive regularization, which maps different frames to various points, avoiding trivial solutions.
+Finally, extensive experiments on egocentric and third-person benchmarks demonstrate our superior performance over prior works, including OPEL which relies on a classical Kantorovich optimal transport with an optimality prior.